-The extent of realized losses experienced on the capital of the Complainant's portfolio is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
+The extent of losses experienced on the capital of the Complainant's portfolio is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
 Otherwise, material losses, which are reasonably not expected to occur in a pension product whose scope is to provide for retirement benefits, would have not occurred.

 Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio at times solely or predominantly to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
-Neither that the allocations were in the best interests of the Complainant despite his risk profile of Medium Risk.
+Neither that the allocations were in the best interests of the Complainant and even more when his risk profile was of Low Risk as selected in his Application Form for Membership. (fn.
+116 A fol.
+52)